JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

      [ ] Implement CLI Commands for LLM Provider Configuration: Implemented `llm status|use|config` commands in the CLI.
      [ ] Add Dashboard UI for LLM Configuration: Added UI elements in the Dashboard's "Profile" tab to manage LLM provider selection and settings.
 **Add "Auto-Recognition" of Model Capabilities (Stretch Goal) via "Capability Gauntlet":**
-     [ ] Investigate methods for Giblet to infer capabilities of the selected LLM and adapt its strategies accordingly.
+     [ ] Investigate methods for Coddy to infer capabilities of the selected LLM and adapt its strategies accordingly.
      [ ] Design the "Capability Gauntlet" System: Defined the concept of a test suite (`data/gauntlet.json`), a `CapabilityAssessor` module, and CLI/UI integration.
      [ ] Define Initial Capability Set and Investigation Plan.
      [ ] Implement `LLMCapabilities` Class and Predefined Map (`data/model_capabilities.json`).